 A hacking strategy in which attackers capture packets of information transmitted over a network, or whenever unencrypted communications (such as text messages) are successfully intercepted and inspected.

 A scam where an attacker contacts the victim by an electronic medium (usually e-mail) and deceives the victim into giving over sensitive information, such as login credentials, by pretending to have a legitimate request.
+The best antiviruses of 2023 all include anti-phishing protection.

 A network port is a number identifying one side of a connection between two computers.
 Ports help computers determine which application or process is sending and receiving internet traffic.
 Limiting open ports to prevent unauthorized network entry is an important function of firewalls.